AdelKanso/objects_detection/README.md

-# objects_detection
+Objects Detection

+Project Description

+Objects Detection is a Python-based project that utilizes state-of-the-art computer vision and deep learning frameworks to detect and recognize objects in real-time or from static images.
+The project leverages YOLO and MediaPipe libraries for efficient and accurate detection.
+It includes:

+Object Detection using YOLO

+OCR functionality using PyTesseract

+Hand Drawing Features using MediaPipe

+Face Detection: Training code for face detection using deep learning frameworks

+Demo for Trained Models: Implementation of a demo script for running inference with the generated model from the training process

+Setup Instructions

-To set up your development environment:
+Follow the steps below to set up your development environment and get started with the project:

+Prerequisites

+Ensure you have Python installed on your system.
+You can download it from Python.org.

+Installation Steps

+Run the following commands to install the required dependencies:

+Install OpenCV for image processing:

-1- pip install opencv-python
+pip install opencv-python

+Install PyTorch for deep learning:

-2- pip install torch
+pip install torch

+Install TorchVision for image transformations:

-3- pip install torchvision
+pip install torchvision

+Install TorchAudio for audio processing (optional):

-4- pip install torchaudio
+pip install torchaudio

+Install NumPy for numerical computations:

-5- pip install numpy
+pip install numpy

+Install Tkinter for GUI (optional):

-6- pip install tkinter
+pip install tkinter

+Install MediaPipe for hand and object detection:

-7- pip install mediapipe
+pip install mediapipe

+Install YOLO for object detection:

-8- pip install yolo
+pip install yolo

+Install the Ultralytics package for YOLO:

-9- pip install ultralytics
+pip install ultralytics

+Install CVZone for image processing utilities:

-10- pip install cvzone
+pip install cvzone

+Install PyTesseract for OCR functionality:

-11- pip install pytesseract
+pip install pytesseract

+Usage

+After setting up your environment, you can run the project scripts to detect objects.
+Ensure that your input data (images or videos) is accessible and properly configured for the detection pipeline.

+Contributions

+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance the project.

+License

+This project is licensed under the MIT License.